kilfour/QuickFuzzr/full-doc.md

   - `DuplicateDerivedTypesException`: When the list of derived types contains duplicates.
 - `DerivedTypeNotAssignableException`: If any listed type is not a valid subclass of `BaseType`.
 - `DerivedTypeIsNullException`: If any listed type is `null`.
-- `DerivedTypeIsAbstractException`: When one or more derived types cannot be instantiated.
 #### Configr&lt;T&gt;.Construct(FuzzrOf&lt;T1&gt; arg1)
 Configures a custom constructor for type T, used when Fuzzr.One<T>() is called.
 Useful for records or classes without parameterless constructors or when `T` has multiple constructors